10.02.21 – 03.06.22

 Ceaser invited Shane Weeks (Shinnecock) to include Mishoon (2021) a video documenting a collective paddle journey and Lydia Ann Wallace-Chavez (Unkechaug/Blood) to showcase her woven wampum necklace, Heart Protector (2019).
 This comingling of perspectives on the relationship between water and traditional Indigenous lifeways in Sewanhaky (Long Island, Queens, Brooklyn) further embodies the notions of kinship and shared history.
 The project is also accompanied by a series of public programs that center culture, stewardship, and legacy, as well as ongoing collaborations with QM’s Queens Teens program and YoU Community Partner Guardians of Flushing Bay to explore the ways that one can be an accountable guest or cohabitator on unceded Indigenous land.

 Tecumseh Ceaser is an Indigenous artist and cultural consultant.
-He is Matinecock Turkey clan, with kinship ties to the Montaukett, Shinnecock, and Unkechaug nations.
+He is of Matinecock Turkey clan, Montaukett, and Unkechaug descent.
 Born and raised in Queens, NY, the homeland of the Matinecock, he works in the traditional medium and practice of Wampum (quahog shell) carving.
 He frequently collaborates with organizations to bring cultural programming to local tribes and their communities.
 He currently serves as an advisor for the Global Indigenous Youth Caucus at the United Nations, where he advocates for Indigenous Americans’ rights to member states, NGOs, and other indigenous nations.
+He is also the Educational Program Coordinator for Niamuck Land Trust, an organization dedicated to protecting and preserving culturally significant sites.
 He is currently in residence at Flushing Town Hall.
 Ceaser is based in New York City.

 Lydia Ann Wallace-Chavez is from Long Island, NY and is currently based in Denver, Colorado.
 Her prime focus is on handmade Wampum jewelry, made from Quahog clam shell, while her other works include painting, beading, lapidary work, and traditional Native American craft.
 Chavez creates contemporary pieces using Wampum, a material with a history revered by Indigenous groups, non-Native shell artists, historians, and the like.
 The inspiration for these pieces have always been to represent Wampum in a respectful manner while showcasing the natural, inherent beauty of the shell but also focusing on the growth and development of the modern Native culture.
 Lydia acquired an AFA at the Institute of American Indian Art in Santa Fe, NM (2000) and achieved a BA at Alfred University in Alfred, NY (2002).
 She has lectured at the Metropolitan Museum of Art in NYC and has works in several museums including the Smithsonian National Museum of the American Indian (NMAI), the NYS museum in Albany, the USFW Long Island Wertheim Center, and a private collection of several belts commissioned by the Seneca Nation.
 She also has made custom wampum belts for private collectors, one of which was sent to be held on the frontlines during the Standing Rock Dakota Access Pipeline protests.